How to Make Vegetarian Chili

 They can make you sick!

-Now, most of us do not eat raw beans but did you know that to render the raw bean safe they must be boiled for at least 10 minutes.
+However, most of us do not eat raw kidney beans but did you know that to render the raw bean safe they must be boiled for at least 10 minutes.
 Kidney beans that are cooked to a temperature of 75 to 80 degrees are five times as toxic as raw beans!
 The slow cooker will only bring a raw bean to this temperature.

 More Ways to Make Vegetarian Chili - Resources Online